GuillaumeErhard/ImageSetCleaner/README.md

 ## Usage

-This algorithm is well suited to validate labelled images obtained with web scrapping, untrusted sources or colloborative generated labels.
+This algorithm is well suited to validate labelled images obtained with web scrapping, untrusted sources or colloborativly generated labels.